 Introduction: the inbox is infinite — the postbox isn’t

-If you’re doing B2B outbound or ABM in 2026, you’re competing in an environment where messages are cheap.
+If you’re running sales, marketing, customer success, or eCommerce retention in 2026, you’re competing in an environment where messages are cheap.

 - more cold email than ever